Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 ![player info economy initial fuel](./images/player-info-economy-initial-fuel.png)

 It shows your current fuel and your default fuel proportion.
-Slide the slider under "Send fuel to this player" to max (right), then click "Send fuel to this player" and click "Confirm" in the [command information](#command-information).
+Slide the slider under "Send fuel to this player" to max (right), then click "Send fuel to this player".
 You will see your "production" fuel is now 5.0E8.

 #### Resource factories

 Now go back to "Pop System".
-Click "Build resource factory" and "Confirm".
+Click "Build resource factory".
 You should now see a plant factory under " Factories:".

 ![player info pop system plant factory](./images/player-info-pop-system-plant-factory.png)